 We subjected each of the programs on our side-by-side comparison chart to an output quality test.
 We took an extremely high-resolution video and exported it to a smaller size.
 Our video experts then examined the results, looking for imperfections such as compression artifacts, motion blur, ghosting, pixelation and more.
 Corel did very well in this test; we only found minor imperfections in the small details of the picture.
 And while this may be noticeable by those with a keen eye, it is unlikely to distract your audience.

 We also used VideoStudio to create a 40-second test project.
 It took our video experts a little over an hour to construct this video.
 This is above the average of 43 minutes across all the video editing programs we reviewed.
+The fastest time we recorded was for our top pick, CyberLink PowerDirector, at 29 minutes.
 When we were finished, it took VideoStudio a minute and a half to export the finished product.
 This too is above the average but not nearly as slow as some of the lesser programs we reviewed.